You will learn

 Guidance is a feature that lets you train your Customer Agent using natural language.
 Unlike content uploaded to the Content page (which provides reference information for the Agent to draw on), Guidance dictates how the Agent behaves and handles situations across every conversation.

-Guidance currently includes two categories:
+Guidance includes four categories:

 • Brand summary — A description of your brand that the Agent uses to contextualize responses and enhance AI spam detection.